top of page

 “Today, I breathe easier.
 My family eats well.
 My home feels peaceful.
 I stood up when I could have fallen—and that has made all the difference.”

-Her transformation is a living testament to resilience, courage, and the power of opportunity.
+Rathnam Sunthari is now a provider, a farmer, a businesswoman, and a pillar of inspiration for women in her community.
+Her story is a living testament to resilience, courage, and the power of opportunity.

 Comments